winstondo/RoV_ThrusterControlSystem/README.md

+## Patch 2.1:
+- Corrected thruster control logic
+- Remote GPIO connection scheme to its own function

 ## Patch 2.0:
-Implemented new controller API: pygames.
+- Implemented new controller API: pygames.
 Allows Windows host computer to interpret controller input as well as drawing a diagnostic UI.
-Implemented GPIOZero for remote GPIO.
+- Implemented GPIOZero for remote GPIO.
 Allows the host computer to control the RPis GPIO remotely.
-Improved thruster software logic should iron out dead zone issues.
+- Improved thruster software logic should iron out dead zone issues.

 ## Patch 1.0:
-Added analog trigger control over thrusters.
-RT should fire both dorsal thrusters forward to have the RoV accend.
+- Added analog trigger control over thrusters.
+RT should fire both dorsal thrusters forward to have the ROV accend.
 LT should cause the craft to decend.

+## Current Issues:

+~~Left thruster is wired backwards~~  Corrected through software

+UI shows the raw values from the thrusters but does not match of with logicical steering behavior.

+ASCEND and DESCEND control issues: thursters will not fire at full correct values with triggers.

+Further testing with all four thrusters.

 # RoV_ThrusterControlSystem